nikyan/AIHCND_C2_Starter/FDA_Submission_Template.md

 **Preprocessing Steps:**
 1. Resize image to match VGG16 input requirement
 2. Standardize image by subtracting mean of training data and dividing by standard deviation of training data.
+3. Randomly distort image by performing augmentation on the image so that the algorithm is trained using variety of images.

 **CNN Architecture:**